Mukulsh26/shopping-website/README.md

 Install Dependencies

 For frontend:
 bash
 Copy code
-cd client
+cd frotend
-npm install
+npm install and for run npm start

 For backend:
 bash
 Copy code
-cd server
+cd backend
-npm install
+npm install and for run node server.js

 Set up MySQL Database
 Create a new MySQL database (e.g., project_db).
 Import the provided SQL file (if any) to set up the initial tables: bash